victorduta/pibe-reproduction/Compilation.md

 ## Some examples of creating new configurations

-The user is not limited to the configurations discussed in Experiments.md and can create his own custom configurations and save them in a folder of his choosing within
+The user is not limited to the configurations supplied with the [artifact](Experiments.md) and can create his own custom configurations and save them in a folder of his choosing within
 "$PATH_TO_ARTIFACT/playground/images".